Finite-time scaling for epidemic processes with power-law superspreading events

-Now that we have a simple expression for the pgf of the shifted power law, we are able to find the probability of extinction from Eq. (\ref{ladeeta}).
+Now we are able to find the probability of extinction from Eq. (\ref{ladeeta}) when this is close to one.
 Let us introduce the survival probability of the outbreak at time $t$, which is $q(t)=1-\eta(t)$.
-Notice that the survival probability is the survivor function of the outbreak lifetime (i.e., a complementary cumulative distribution function, but referring to outbreaks, not individuals, and thus $\eta(t)$ is a cumulative distribution function).
+Notice that the survival probability is the survivor function of the outbreak lifetime (i.e., a complementary cumulative distribution function, but referring to outbreaks, not individuals, and thus $\eta(t)$ is the corresponding cumulative distribution function).

 For long times, and close to the critical point (which separates sure extinction for $R_0\le 1$ from a small probability of survival for $R_0>1$), $\eta(t)$ will be close to one and $q(t)$ will be close to zero.
 So, we will be able to apply in Eq. (\ref{ladeeta}) the previous expansion of the pgf around $\eta(t)=1$ (i.e., $q(t)=0$) to get